galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 Wallace can also apply the model you've juste created on a specified zone, here the US, to another zone and create a map of suitability.

 We'll aply the concept on a part of the Canada.
-Flag
+Select `Project to New Extent` then draw a polygone around a part of Canada and use `Minimum Training Presence`.

 To go further, you can test your model on a specified zone, years from now.
 You need to choose a `GCM` (global circulation model).
 They are model made to predict atmospheric fluctuation and then study climate change.
 Each one is different and use parameters like ocean atmosphere and other.